xdab/TTGO-T-Beam-LoRa-APRS/README.md

 ### WiFi Settings
 you can scan for local SSID or manually type in name and password
+* Scan WiFi: scan for local WiFi networks
+* SSID: name of the AP to connect to
+* Password: password of WiFi AP

 ###  APRS Settings
 These are main APRS settings such as callsign, SSID and symbol (refer to: http://www.aprs.org/symbols.html).
-Please remember to turn ON GPS in order to use it as a tracker
+Please remember to turn ON GPS in order to use it as a tracker.
+* Frequency: frequency of receive and transmit
+* Speed: speed of the LoRa APRS packet (default: 300)

+* Callsign and SSID: Callsign of the tracker (e.g: N0CALL-10)
+* Relay PATH: destination path of APRS packet
+* Symbol table & Symbol: custom APRS icon
+* Show altitude: allow altitude to be reported
+* Show comment: includes comment in APRS packet
+* Comment: custom message to send
+* Show Battery: includes current battery voltage

+* Fixed beacon: enables static beacon transmission
+* Fixed beacon interval: beacon interval in seconds (please more than 30 minutes to avoid overflow on the network)
+* Latitude & Longitude: fixed beacon position to transmit (in APRS format)

+* Min interval: packet are transmitted not less than x second apart
+* Max interval: maximum interval between packages
+* Speed and course: variables to calculate smart beaconing
+* GPS enabled: enables power to GPS module

 ### Device Settings
-These are main device settings, hover the mouse on the checkboxes and explainations will appear Note: as of 09/2021 "Auto Power OFF" is enabled only with TBEAM 1.0, it will turn board off after unplugging USB
+These are main device settings, hover the mouse on the checkboxes and explainations will appear.
+* OLED Display enabled: Enables OLED functionalities
+* Bluetooth enabled: Enables bluetooth functions (such as TNC via APRSDROID)
+* LED Signaling: not yet implemented
+* Auto Power OFF: activate auto power off when USB is unplugged (only for TBEAM 1.0 or later)
+* Auto Power OFF delay: timer to turn off board after USB is unplugged (only if enabled)
+* Display show RX Time: when a packet is received display the packet is shown for X seconds
+* Display Timeout: display will turn OFF after X seconds for better power save (0 to disable and keep OLED ON)

 ### Received
 Here is the list of recently received stations with some details